-Guidelines for Documentation of Neurodevelopmental Disabilities and Need for Accommodation
+Guidelines for Documentation of Neurodevelopmental Disorders and Need for Accommodation

 Please provide these guidelines to your diagnosing/treating professional.

 Note: These guidelines are applicable to requests for accommodation of a neurodevelopmental disorder, as defined in the most recent Diagnostic and Statistical Manual of Mental Disorders (DSM-5), including but not limited to specific learning disorders, Autism Spectrum Disorder, and ADHD.

 In order to fully evaluate your request for accommodation, W&L will need adequate documentation of your disability and your need for accommodation by virtue of the specific functional limitations of your disability.

 Note: a diagnosis of any impairment, though required, does NOT in and of itself automatically mean that you have a "disability" under the ADA or that you qualify for a reasonable accommodation under the ADA.
 While a neurodevelopmental impairment may be a source of discomfort or stress, a student who has an impairment, even one that constitutes a "disability" under the ADA, may not necessarily require accommodation.

 You should refrain from taking medication during testing that might alter your performance on tasks.
 You should consult with your evaluator about testing on or off medication.
 Testing off medication will increase the possibility that the testing will show current functioning more accurately.

 W&L has developed these guidelines to help your diagnosing/treating professional(s) prepare the documentation needed to support your accommodation request.
 The designated Dean will maintain all documentation received in a confidential file, separate from your academic record, and will disclose the documentation only in accordance with law or your consent.